German Unity Day: Reunification is 'ongoing process' says Merkel | DW | 03.10.2019

 "Almost 30 years ago, members of two armies were united.
 Overnight, opponents became comrades," Kramp-Karrenbauer said.
 "That this was successful was mainly due to the fact that the people were determined and courageous enough to shape the future together."

-Kramp-Karrenbauer added that the German military "as a visible symbol of the successful reunification of our country."
+Kramp-Karrenbauer added that the German military is "a visible symbol of the successful reunification of our country."

 East-West equality to be reached within 'a decade'